Singapore hotel hosting Trump-Kim summit is on secluded island with pirate ties

 The island once served as a pirate hideout

 Sentosa Island used to be crawling with pirates.
-In fact, the island used to be known as the Seashore of Pulau Blakang Mati, translated to "island of death from behind."
+In fact, the island was once called the Seashore of Pulau Blakang Mati, translated to "island of death from behind."

 "Accounts vary as to the origins of the name.
 One version holds that the name is a reference to early piracy and bloodshed nearby; another speaks of the island being the 'paradise' of 'warrior spirits' whose bodies were entombed at the adjacent Pulau Brani," the National Library Board (NLB) of Singapore explains in a post online.